 EMT and migration of bladder cancer cells

-Grape seed proanthocyanidins are known to be effective against many types of cancer.
-This has been proven in many studies conducted so far.
+Grape seed proanthocyanidins are effective against many types of cancer.
+Many studies have proven this.
 Epithelial-mesenchymal transition (EMT) is a process in which the epithelial cells transition into the mesenchymal phenotype.
 It is a highly dynamic process and involves many transition states.
 These mesenchymal stem cells then can convert into a variety of different cells.

 Further studies show that GSP reverses EMT in 5637 cells by reversing TGF β-induced morphological changes and upregulation of mesenchymal markers E-cadherin, vimentin, slug, and epithelial markers E-cadherin and ZO1.
-It has been shown to inhibit.
 GSP also inhibited TGFβ-induced phosphorylation of Smad2 / 3, Akt, Erk, and p38 in 5637 cells without affecting the overall expression of Smad2 / 3, Akt, Erk, and p38.

 GSE has shown to be effective against a whole bunch of numerous cancers like colon, breast, skin, and lung cancer.
 Its cancer-preventive properties are not hidden from the world now.
 It is slowly becoming a popular dietary supplement choice for cancer patients and all others who want to boost their health.